andrejcremoznik/devbox/README.md

 ## Instructions

 1. Create a new VitualBox VM for Arch and boot it from the installation ISO
-2. Install Arch following the installation guide (partition, mount, install base base-devel grub, configure hostname, locales, grub, reboot)
+2. Install Arch following the installation guide (partition, mount, install base base-devel grub, configure hostname, locales, grub and reboot)
 3. As root run `setup.sh` and any other `setup-*`s you need

 ### What does it do

-1. Installs `openssh nginx nodejs git php-fpm php-gd php-intl rsync bash-completion`
+1. Installs `openssh nginx nodejs git php-fpm php-gd php-intl bash-completion composer`
 2. Creates user `dev` and adds it to `sudoers`
-3. Installs Composer as `composer` and WP-CLI as `wp` for user `dev`
+3. Installs WP-CLI as `wp` for user `dev`
 4. Configures `.bashrc` and `.npmrc` for user `dev`
 5. Configures network interfaces (dhcp and host-only)
 6. Configures SSH daemon